 If you’re diagnosed with depression, it’s important to follow your treatment plan.
 But there’s a lot more you can do to manage your mood.
 These steps are good for anyone with MS, even if you aren’t depressed.

 Exercise daily.
 Being active eases stress and has a positive impact on brain chemicals that play a role in depression.
 It can help ease MS symptoms, too.
 Talk to your doctor about what type of exercise is best for you.

 Squash stress.
 Yes, stress is a part of life.
 But when you have MS, the more you can do to ease stress, the better it is for your brain and your body.
 Breathing exercises, yoga, meditation, and spending time with others are good stress busters.

 Stay connected.
 Having a good support network is important for everyone.
 But when you have MS, it’s crucial.
 Feeling lonely or isolated raises your chances of depression.
 Staying close with family and friends, however, can boost your mood.
 It also raises the odds that you’ll get extra help when you need it.

 Let your health care team know how you're doing, too.
 If there’s a change in how things are going, your doctor should know.

 Talk about it.
 You may not want to dwell on your condition, but sharing what you’re going through can help you feel better.
 Seeing a mental health professional, like a psychologist or social worker, is a great idea.
 But don’t stop there.
 Talk to friends and loved ones, too.
 And think about joining a support group for people with MS. Being around folks dealing with the same illness can remind you that you’re not alone.
 It can also give you new ideas for dealing with MS-related issues.

 Make rest and relaxation a priority.
 Listen to your body and say “no” when you need to.
-And make sure you’re getting adequate sleep to give your brain and body a chance to recharge.
-If you’re spending a lot of time in bed and still feel exhausted, let your doctor know.
+And make sure you’re getting enough sleep to give your brain and body a chance to recharge.
+If you’re spending a lot of time in bed and still feeling exhausted, let your doctor know.
 It may be time for a change in your treatment plan.